-ш 24 Hour Info!
+- □ 24 Hour Info!
 Prospects can text 24 hours a day and get information and a video of your home.
 When a buyer texts we receive notification that someone has called about your property.
-This notification has their phone number so we can call them back right away and schedule a showing!
-Full Color Virtual Flyers - Buyers can pull up the up- to-date home information right from their smart phone to-date home information right from their smart phone or mobile tablet. or mobile tablet. or mobile tablet.
-Custom Virtual Tour Video - A video tour of the or mobile tablet.
-Custom Virtual Tour Video - A video tour of the homes indoor and outdoor features is created to peak a or mobile tablet.
-Custom Virtual Tour Video - A video tour of the
+This notification has their phone number so we can call them back right away and schedule a showing! - ☐ Full Color Virtual Flyers Buyers can pull up the upto-date home information right from their smart phone or mobile tablet. - ☐ Custom Virtual Tour Video A video tour of the homes indoor and outdoor features is created to peak a buyer's interest and maximize its exposure online.
+This video is displayed on Facebook, YouTube, Twitter, Instagram etc.